 Spellings are an important aspect of letters and sounds.
 Before children are given spellings they must be able to orally segment using their robot arms in order to be able to access writing words.
 Most children are given 10 spellings per week.
 Children on provision maps/lower ability children may be given up to 5 spellings.
 Spellings are given out and tested on a Monday.
 We use spellings linked to the graphemes being taught in school.
 When giving spellings out we ensure our handwriting is modelled using our school approach.

 Teaching of Tricky Words

-Tricky words should be taught at the beginning of each phase and recapped regularly during the review aspect of your lesson.
-Tricky words should also be taught during English lessons too.
-When teaching tricky words we find using characters children are interested in such as Batman, Olaf etc. engage the children more.
-Also using actions for each tricky word and taking a “photo” in their head allows children to remember the words better.
+Tricky words are taught at the beginning of each phase and recapped regularly during the review aspect of your lesson.
+Tricky words are also be taught during English lessons.
+Using actions for each tricky word and taking a “photo” in their head allows children to remember the words better.
 Tricky word games such as bingo or NSEW are also great to use in the review element of Letters and Sounds.